FUNdamentals (ages 7-12)

 FUNdamentals focuses on developing basic sport skills while creating a level of enjoyment for physical activity in young athletes.
 Through these ideals we hope that this will encourage athletes to live a healthy active life through sport.
 FUNdamentals uses activity sessions that look at specific sport skills such as transportation skills, kicking, throwing and catching that can be transferred into a number of various sports and can be used in everyday tasks.

-If you or someone you know is interested in our youth programs please contact Sarah Profitt, Membership Services Coordinator, by calling 902-368-8919 or emailing firstname.lastname@example.org.
+If you or someone you know is interested in our youth programs please contact Sarah Profitt-Wagner, Membership Services Coordinator, by calling 902-368-8919 or emailing email@example.com.

 To register your child with Special Olympics please fill out our Athlete Registration Form.
 More information for potential new athletes can also be found on our Athletes page.
-To find an Active Start / FUNdamentals / Youth Multi Sport program near you please see our Community Youth Programs page for a full program schedule.
 If you don't see a program that works for you, please contact us directly to discuss starting up a new program.